MarcoDDM/portfolio-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

+> Write a message to encourage readers to support your project

-If you like this project you can give us a star!
+If you like this project you can follow me and give the project a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>